bus710/dart-zig-interop/README.md

 - https://dart.dev/interop/c-interop
 - https://github.com/dart-lang/samples/ffi

-This repo repeats the examples, but for Dart and Zig FFI.
+This repo repeats the same as the examples, but for Dart and Zig FFI.

+Used versions as of Feb 2024:
+- Zig SDK: 0.12.0-dev.2250
+- Dart SDK: 3.4.0-00.0.dev

 <br/>